Best Sigma Lenses

 This unit is going to mount onto Nikon cameras.
 Just to be on the safe side, be sure that you plug in your camera’s model number into their database to be sure that it will fit correctly.

-While the HSM offers superior autofocus, there is also a way to shut that off so that you can manually focus onto the target that you like to create unique images.
+While the HSM offers superior autofocus, there is also a way to shut that off so that you can manually focus on the target that you like to create unique images.
 It has an incredibly wide aperture that makes it ideal for astrophotography as well as incredibly dim conditions.

 Due to the fact that this is a telescopic design, you already know that is is going to be quite heavier than many of the other designs.
 This unit weighs in at just over 4 pounds, which can really weigh you down when used for long periods of time.